oracle/oracle-database-operator/docs/sidb/README.md

   https://10.0.25.54:8443/ords/ORCLPDB1/_/db-api/stable/
 ```

-Sign in to Administration servies using \
+Sign in to Administration servies using
-workspace: `INTERNAL` \
+workspace: `INTERNAL`
-username: `ADMIN` \
+username: `ADMIN`
 password: `.spec.apexPassword`

 ![application-express-admin-home](/images/sidb/application-express-admin-home.png)

 **NOTE:**
-By default, the full development runtime environment is initialized in APEX.
-It can be changed manually to the runtime environment.
-For this, `apxdevrm.sql` script should be run after connecting to the primary database from the ORDS pod as the sys user with sysdba privilage.
-Please click the [link](https://docs.oracle.com/en/database/oracle/application-express/21.2/htmig/converting-between-runtime-and-full-development-environments.html#GUID-B0621B40-3441-44ED-9D86-29B058E26BE9) for detailed instructions.
+By default, the full development environment is initialized in APEX.
+After deployment, you can change it manually to the runtime environment.
+To change environments, run the script `apxdevrm.sql` after connecting to the primary database from the ORDS pod as the `SYS` user with `SYSDBA` privilege.
+For detailed instructions, see: [Converting a Full Development Environment to a Runtime Environment](https://docs.oracle.com/en/database/oracle/application-express/21.2/htmig/converting-between-runtime-and-full-development-environments.html#GUID-B0621B40-3441-44ED-9D86-29B058E26BE9).

 ## Performing maintenance operations
-If some manual operations are required to be performed, the procedure is as follows:
+If you need to perform some maintenance operations manually, then the procedure is as follows:
-- Exec into the pod from where you want to perform the manual operation using the similar command to the following command:
+1. Use `kubectl exec` to access the pod where you want to perform the manual operation, a command similar to the following:

        kubectl exec -it <pod-name> /bin/bash

-- The important locations like ORACLE_HOME, ORDS_HOME etc. can be seen in the environment, by using the `env` command.
+2. The important locations, such as like ORACLE_HOME, ORDS_HOME, and so on, can be seen in the environment, by using the `env` command.

-- Login to `sqlplus` to perform manual operations using the following command:
+3. Log In to `sqlplus` to perform manual operations by using the following command:

       sqlplus / as sysdba